terminological/r6-generator/README.md

 * Protoype support for compilation from source at first load of the R-package in R to mitigate size issues with fat-jars with additional `compile-java-goal` configuration.
 * Fixed security vulnerabilities
 * Improved (i.e. working) code generation
-* maven archetype
+* Maven archetype

 ### 0.4.0

-* Changes to allow `maven` execution at first package load allowing both dependency management and compilation.
+* Changes to allow Maven execution at first package load allowing both dependency management and compilation.
 * Allows removal of the `compile-java-library` goal which is now automatically performed if needed when a `r6-generator` package is loaded.
-* Supports fat-jar, thin-jar and sources only java library distributions through maven configuration to support minimising package size for CRAN submission.
+* Supports fat-jar, thin-jar and sources only Java library distributions through Maven configuration to support minimising package size for CRAN submission.

 ### main-SNAPHOT